zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 lower rating on something, a negative comment or a negative review, a negative rating about something that you didn’t do very well .
 So if we look at the reviews of a hotel, and we see that everyone complains abou t how noisy it is – how much noise there is in the hotel – we could say the hote l got dinged by people for all of the noise it has; it got criticized.

 Marisa suggests looking at some other hotels.
 Osca r says, “I’ll keep an open mind (meaning I’ll be willing to consider and think  about other things – other hotels), but I’m dubious about online reviews.”
 “T o be dubious” (dubious) means to be skeptical, to be doubting, to question whethe r something is really true, whether you can really believe something.
 Oscar is  dubious about online reviews, when people put their opinions on a websit e.
 He says, “I take everything I read with a grain of salt.”
 “To take things with a grain (grain) of salt” means to question and doubt everything that you are  told; don’t believe it just because somebody told you or just because you read it.
-Although, you can believe everything we say here on ESL Podcast, so n o – no need to doubt anything!
+Although, you can believe everything we say here on ESL Podcast, so no – no need to doubt anything!
 But for everything else, you might want to take it with a grain of salt.
 The expression means to question it, to wonder whet her it’s really true.
 Why do we say “a grain of salt”?
 Well, it’s a very old id ea, at least as old as the ancient Romans, that it’s easier to eat food or difficult t hings to eat with a little bit of salt.
 It makes it taste a little better, and so you’re go ing to be able to eat it a little more easily.
 Similarly, you can accept something someon e says perhaps a little more easily if you remember that maybe it’s not all comp letely true.
 That’s the grain of salt that you – you eat, if you will, to accept som ething that someone tells you.

 Oscar says that he’ll take everything he reads with  a grain of salt.
 “The only people who post reviews,” he says, who put their op inions on these websites, “are those who love it or hate it.”
 In other words , you get people who really like something or really hate something, and so in some ways you don’t get an average opinion because you only get the extremes: people who love or hate a certain thing.

 Marisa says, “I’ll just find a hotel that everyone loves.”
 Oscar then says, “And that doesn’t break the bank?”
 Marisa says, “Right. ”  “To break the bank” means to cost a lot of money, so much money that you don’ t have any money left in your bank; you had to spend it all on this thing that yo u are buying, in this case the hotel that you are staying at.
 Oscar doesn’t want a hotel that’s going to break the bank, that’s going to be very expensive.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]